jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 ## [6.3](#63-collect-security-process-data-eg-technical-and-administrative-osg-9-chpts-15186.3) Collect security process data (e.g. technical and administrative) (OSG-9 Chpts 15,18)

-- Many components of the information security program generate data that is curcial to security assessment processes; these components include:
+- Many components of the information security program generate data that is crucial to security assessment processes; these components include:
   - Account management process
   - Management review and approval
   - Key performance and risk indicators